When it comes to taking out a second mortgage, it’s something that you need to think carefully about.

 But if you already own a second home with a mortgage on it and you’re wanting to rent it out, you may have to apply for what is called a consent-to-let form.
 You’ll have to pay a fee for this.
 However, you won’t be able to do this with all lenders.
 Some will raise the interest rates and others may ask you to switch to a buy-to-let mortgage instead – you must do what your lender asks before letting the property out.

 Be aware that following the introduction of new stamp duty rates in April, you will now have to pay a higher tax threshold if you buy a second property when you’re already a homeowner.
-You can find out more about this in our blog here.

 Don’t get confused by second charge mortgages